K3UL/K3UL.github.io/_posts/2018-06-14-set-up-ssh-keys-with-ansible-on-raspberries.md

 Just head to the *Microsoft Store*, somewhere in your Start Menu.
 Then look for the Linux distro you want ; in my case I chose Debian.
 Just install it like any app and then you can launch it whenever you want through the start menu.
 It will then open a terminal inside the Linux.

 In my case I also wanted to be able to SSH into the WSL, allowing me to have all the sessions (Raspberries and the control WSL machine) in one single place ([MobaXterm](https://mobaxterm.mobatek.net) in my case).
-To enable SSH in WSL,
+To enable SSH in WSL :
+* First run `sudo apt-get update` to get the OS updated
+* Install OpenSSH : `sudo apt-get install openssh-server`
+* Edit the file `/etc/ssh/sshd_config` and put the options `UsePrivilegeSeparation no` and `PasswordAuthentication yes`.
+For the first one, I had to uncomment it and change its default value `sandbox`.
+For the second one, I only had to uncomment.
+* If you want you can also change the 22 port to something else.
+Otherwise you might have to authorise incoming 22 connections in your firewall ; I'm not using the Windows Firewall, but another, and didn't have any problem.
+* Start SSH : `sudo service ssh start`
+> You will have to start SSH with the `service` command at every Windows restart.
+It's possible though to [automate it](https://superuser.com/a/1112022/411969), which I didn't do because I was fine with the way it is.

+Voilà, you're ready to SSH into your WSL !

+### Installing Ansible (and PIP and Python)
+Now, we have a working Control machine, whether it's through Windows and WSL, or directly a UNIX machine.
+We need to have Python 2.6/7 or 3.5+ installed on the control machine.
+If you already have it (you can check with the `python -V` and `python3 -V` commands) you can skip this install.

+#### Installing Python
+To install Python and some other useful tools, type the following commands :
+{% highlight shell %}
+sudo apt-get install software-properties-common sudo apt-get install python-setuptools python-dev libffi-dev
+{% endhighlight %}

+We can also install some additional tools :
+{% highlight shell %}
+sudo apt-get install libssl-dev git sshpass
+{% endhighlight %}

+Libssl and sshpass will be useful for ssh connections, and git will be useful when we want to get to CI/CD.